ENEROFoundry/ENEROFoundry/docs/ontologies.md

 The ENERO Foundry Assembly evaluate energy-related ontologies for compliance with the [ENERO Principles](principles/).
-Each evaluation reviews an ontology against all ten principles and records whether each one is fully met, partially met, or not yet implemented.
+Each evaluation reviews an ontology against all ten principles and records whether each one is fully met, partially met, not yet implemented, or not yet evaluated.

 ## Evaluation status legend